 - Toxic Chemicals like Strychnine (rodenticide) and DDT (pesticide)

-Please double-check that the ranch wedding venue has rustic barn vibes and is not an actual working barn or farm.
+Please double-check that the ranch wedding venue is not an actual working barn or farm.

-If you were lucky enough to have your wedding in a barn that was recently emptied, it might look nice.
+If you were lucky enough to have your barn wedding that was recently emptied, it might look nice.
 But there’s no way to completely clean all of those above-mentioned ‘extras’ out of any barn.
 It would be practically impossible, especially if it is a working barn when weddings aren’t held there.

-Host your wedding at a wedding venue, not a ranch or barn posing as a wedding venue.
+Host your wedding at a wedding venue, not a ranch or historic barn posing as a venue.

-When you’re searching for your perfect wedding venue, please ensure that the property was built as a wedding venue, not a barn or farm property that makes extra money on the side with weddings.
+When you’re searching for your beautiful private estate, please ensure that the property was built as a venue, not barn wedding venues or a farm property that makes extra money on the side with weddings.

 Analise Crawford Photography

-Mountain House Estate offers rustic elegance in a picturesque location.
+Mountain House Estate offers rustic elegance and natural beauty in a picturesque location.

-On our 40 acre property, we operate exclusively as a wedding venue and event center and have all the gorgeous rustic elements for your wedding photos.
+On our 40 acre property, we operate exclusively as a venue and event center and have all the gorgeous elements for your wedding photos.

 Our venue has multiple outdoor ceremony locations including in front of a barn, Oak Tree, and redwood forest.
-Wedding couples love the Oak Tree ceremony spot and background of rolling hills in wine country.
+Wedding couples love the Oak Tree ceremony spot, manicured grounds, spacious pavilion, lush gardens, and background of Redwoods and hills in wine country.

-Pictured: One of Mountain House Estate’s multiple rustic photo opportunities
+Pictured: One of Mountain House Estate’s multiple photo opportunities

-What kind of risks run with farm and barn weddings?
+What kind of risks run with farm weddings and barn weddings?

-Do you still think a barn venue would be the right choice for your rustic wedding?
+Do you still think barn wedding venues would be the right choice for your dream wedding?
 If yes, let’s take a quick look at all the possible risks you’d face, some more deadly and disgusting than others.

 1. A barn is made of dark wood, making terrible wedding photos.